 If you already have money problems now is a good time to get in touch with Citizens Advice.
 They can help make sure you are getting all the benefits you should be.
 They can help you make a plan to manage any debts you might have.
 This can really help reduce any worries and stress about money this is better for you and your baby.
 You can talk to your midwife or health visitor about this too – they can signpost you to support.

 You may be worried about the cost of having a baby and buying everything you need.
 It can feel that there is an endless list of things you need to buy.
-Baby’s do not need as much as you might think if you look at adverts and social media.
+Babies do not need as much as you might think when you see adverts and social media.
 Look at our pages on What do I really need for my baby and What to pack in your hospital bag to help you decide what to buy for your new baby.

 Whatever your financial situation expecting a baby is a good time to look at your money situation.